Psychological stress: Changes in the home

 Divorce, death, and remarriage are all disruptive events in a household.
 Although everyone involved is affected by events such as these, it can be most drastically seen in children.
 Due to their age, children have relatively undeveloped coping skills.
 For this reason a stressful event may cause some changes in their behavior.
 Falling in with a new crowd, developing some new and sometimes undesirable habits are just some of the changes stress may trigger in their lives.

-A particularly interesting response to stress is talking to an imaginary friend.
+A possible response to stress is talking to an imaginary friend.
 A child may feel angry with a parent or their peers who they feel brought this change on them.
-They need someone to talk to but it definitely would not be the person with whom they are angry.
-That is when the imaginary friend comes in.
-They "talk" to this imaginary friend but in doing so they cut off communication with the real people around them.
+They may need someone to talk to, other than the person with whom they are angry.
+Talking to an imaginary friend, aloud or using their inner voice, allows for emotion processing but cuts off communication with the real people around the child.